Nikolas Ioannou: Como

 On 27 July 2022, Ioannou later joined Como on a permanent deal, signing a three-year contract until June 2025.

+Pafos

+On 31 January 2026, Ioannou returned to Cyprus and signed a two-and-a-half-year contract with Pafos.

 International career

 Being an English-Cypriot, Ioannou is eligible to represent the national teams of both the countries.
 In 2012, he had been capped by Cyprus U19.
 He made his Cyprus U21 debut on 5 September 2014, coming on as a 70th-minute substitute in a UEFA European U-21 Championship qualifying match against Belgium.

 He received his first senior Cyprus national team call-up at the age of 18, being an unused substitute for Cyprus in the friendly match against Japan on 27 May 2014.
 He made his debut for Cyprus in 2017.

 Personal life

 Ioannou's father Demetris Ioannou is a former Cypriot international captain.
 His elder brother is Michael Ioannou, who is a Cypriot youth international.
 He attended St George's RC High School in Walkden, Greater Manchester, during his time at the Manchester United academy.